CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Lightbringer.** This +1 mace, crafted for a cleric of Lathander, the god of dawn, boasts a head shaped like a radiant sunburst, made from solid brass.
 Dubbed Lightbringer, this weapon illuminates as brightly as a torch upon command.
 While glowing, the mace inflicts an additional 1d6 radiant damage to undead creatures.

-**Dragonguard.** This +1 breastplate, adorned with a gold dragon motif in its design, was made for a human hero of Neverwinter named Tergon.
+**Dragonguard.** This +1 breastplate, adorned with a gold dragon motif in its design, was made for a human hero of Reddwall named Tergon.
 It grants its wearer advantage on saving throws against the breath weapons of creatures with the dragon type.

 ### 16. Booming Cavern